jnds/wp-template-toolkit/readme.md

 - jQuery for simplified HTML document traversing, event handling, animating, and Ajax interactions
 - SCSS for writing more succinct CSS, and to keep files organized
 - Bootstrap - just the grid

+## Why use a 23 column bootstrap grid?

+I find this very useful for prototyping and even building entire sites.
+I was inspired by Jasper McChesney's [article](http://breakforsense.net/flexible-layout-23-column-grid/) where he says the following:

+"You can readily divide 23 into groups to make text columns, with some of the original columns acting as gutters (always 1 per gutter).
+Because I’ve chosen the number 23 very carefully, the math works out for divisions of 2 and 3, as well as several sub-divisions.
+So we can make text columns of 2, 4, 8, and also 3, 6, and 12."

+Bootstrap's grid provides a quick way to set this up.
+I've limited the use of Bootrap to just the grid (not the rest of the framework) but of there are still some drawbacks to this approach - mainly that it creates a lot of unnecessary CSS.
+It's used here as a starting point and it can be easily replaced with any other grid system.
+If you do choose to use it in production I recommend reading this article about [using mixins to manage both grid and styling behaviour in your SCSS rather than adding grid classes to your HTML](https://medium.com/@erik_flowers/how-youve-been-getting-the-bootstrap-grid-all-wrong-and-how-to-fix-it-6d97b920aa40)

 ## To-do